Mount Hermon: Strategic importance

+Religious significance

 Various temples can be found in villages on the slopes of Mount Hermon.

-Mount Hermon's name has been related to the Semitic root ḥrm, which means "taboo" or "consecrated", and the Arabic term al-ḥaram, which means "sacred enclosure".
+Mount Hermon's name has been related to the Semitic root ḥrm, which means "taboo" or "consecrated", as in Hebrew ḥerem (in several contexts: property, priestly gift and censure), and in the Arabic term al-ḥaram, which means "sacred enclosure".
+The name Hermon does not appear in texts prior to the Bible, but other names of the mountain (Siryon and Senir), which are mentioned in the Bible, appear in Bronze- and Iron-Age texts.

+Execration texts

+in the Egyptian execration texts from the 19th century BC, šrynw (Siryon) is mentioned.

 Epic of Gilgamesh

 The Epic of Gilgamesh mentions that Mount Hermon split after Gilgamesh killed Humbaba, the Guardian of the Cedar Forest.
 One translation of Tablet V states, "The ground split open with the heels of their feet, as they whirled around in circles Mt.
 Hermon and Lebanon split."

+One of the versions of the Epic of Gilgamesh mentions ša-ri-a ù la-ab-na-na – Siryon and Lebanon – as the place of Anunnaki.
+This indicates Amorite influence.

+Hittite contract

+In the contract between Muršili II and Duppi-Teššup of Amurru, two of the mountains that appear among the gods that witness the alliance are Lebanon and Siryon (šá-ri-ya-nu).

 Ugaritic religion

+In the Ugaritic Baal Cycle, tablet KTU 1.4 IV, Baal goes "to Lebanon and his trees, Siryon – his desired cedars" for construction materials.

 The mountain or summit is referred to as Saphon in Ugaritic texts where the palace of Ba'al is located in a myth about Attar.

+Assyrian royal inscriptions

+In the royal inscriptions of Shalmaneser III, Shalmaneser wrote that Hazael fortified the peak of mount sa-ni-ru (Senir) "which is before mount Lebanon", and that after the defeat of Hazael, Shalmaneser marched to the Hauran.
+In another part, Shalmaneser wrote that in his way from mount Lebanon to the cities of Hazael, he passed mount Saniru.

+The inscriptions of Esarhaddon mention several times cedars and cypresses from the mountains Lebanon and Sirara as construction materials; Sirara may be a version of Siryon.